CtrlK

 Specificity

-The description mentions some concrete actions ('discover open batch implementation PRs, analyze them for conflicts, determine an optimal merge order, and execute merges with user-guided conflict resolution') but they are buried at the end and not presented as a clear list of capabilities.
+The description mentions some concrete actions ('discover open batch implementation PRs, analyze them for conflicts, determine an optimal merge order, and execute merges with user-guided conflict resolution') but these are buried at the end and not presented as a clear list of capabilities.
 The bulk of the description is trigger phrases rather than capability descriptions.

 2 / 3